Acquired TTP: Management following recovery from an acute episode and during remission

 - Perelman School of Medicine University of Pennsylvania

-Most patients (85 to 90 percent) with acquired autoimmune thrombotic thrombocytopenic purpura (TTP) are treated effectively with plasma exchange (PEX), glucocorticoids, and, for some patients, rituximab.
+Most patients (85 to 90 percent) with acquired autoimmune thrombotic thrombocytopenic purpura (TTP) are treated effectively with plasma exchange (PEX), glucocorticoids, and, for many patients, rituximab.
 However, relapse following remission is an important concern.
-Therefore, all patients who have recovered from an episode of TTP require lifelong monitoring and rapid intervention at the first sign of a relapse.
+Therefore, all patients who have recovered from an episode of TTP require lifelong monitoring and rapid intervention at the first sign of a relapse, and some may benefit from prophylactic immunosuppressive treatment.
 Additionally, patients require continued surveillance for a variety of important long-term health problems related to TTP.

-This topic review discusses our approach to the management of a patient who has recovered from an acute episode of acquired TTP, including routine monitoring, evaluation for symptoms of relapse, care during pregnancies, and monitoring and treatment of long-term morbidities.
+This topic review discusses our approach to the management of a patient who has recovered from an acute episode of acquired TTP, including routine monitoring, evaluation for symptoms of relapse, prophylaxis, and management of long-term morbidities.

 Separate topic reviews discuss other aspects of care for patients with acquired, autoimmune TTP (ie, TTP due to an autoantibody against ADAMTS13):

 ●Diagnosis – (See "Acquired TTP: Clinical manifestations and diagnosis".)

 ●Treatment of an acute episode – (See "Acquired TTP: Initial treatment".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: